thisfeeling/kyliz_script/README.md

 ### TIP

-**If you want to put other kernel patches or kernel distributions, you can use the shortcut (CTRL + Z) to pause the script and to resume "/fg"**
+**-If you want to put other kernel patches or kernel distributions, you can use the shortcut (CTRL + Z) to pause the script and to resume "/fg".**

 ### Execution kyliz shell script
 ```bash